noahehall/theBookOfNoah/0current/scripting.md

   - only use `ssh` for remote execution
   - redirect `stdout` and `stderr` in `non-interactive` scripts
     - `stdout` may not be available and would cause your script to fail if used
+  - a script should run without errors
+  - program logic should always be clearly defined and apparent
+  - a program shouldnt do unnecessary work
+  - every program should be reusable
+  - always focus on having correct logic, flow control and efficiency
+    - useful to itemize the list of tasks involved in the program
+  - questions to ask yourself before starting a new script
+    - will i be needing information from the user/environment
+    - how will i store information
+    - will i need to create files
+      - where?
+      - with which permissions?
+      - which user/groups shall own them?
+    - what commands will i use?
+      - which systems will i support?
+      - do these systems have the cmds and required versions preinstalled?
+    - does the user need notifications?
+      - when?
+      - how and what type of notifications?
+    -

 # gotchas
   - bash reads at least one complete line before executing any cmds on that line